AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/afnetworking_plugin_integrate.md

 ### Considerations

 - If the app is switched to the background, you need to keep it alive.
-- You can set the SDK log file path using the `FpaProxyServiceConfig.logFilePath` (LogFile) method.
+- You can set the SDK log file path using the `FpaProxyServiceConfig.logFilePath` method.

 ### API reference